datacarpentry/python-ecology-lesson/README.md

-# 2015-04-23-stanford
+# python-ecology
-Stanford Data Carpentry Workshop
+The Python for Ecology Data Carpentry Materials are stored in this repo.